samaradw/discussions4/.github/steps/2-pin-discussion.md

 1. Open your Discussion titled `Skill Practice: Pinning Discussions`.
 2. Click the **three-dot menu (⋯)** in the top-right corner of the post.
 3. Select **Pin**.

-Once pinned, the bot will recognize your action and move you to the next step.
+4. Wait about 20 seconds then refresh this page (the one you're following instructions from) to automatically update to the next step.